top of page

 To my surprise the former director of painting at the Royal Academy, Mick Rooney, wrote a letter to me calling the painting a "little masterpiece".

-Later that year he invited me to make a work measuring four by five feet for 2009, featuring a similar subject, 'magic'.
-This was a one off.
+Later that year he invited me to make a work measuring four by five feet for the 2009 RA summer exhibition, featuring a similar subject; 'magic'.
+This project was a welcome challenge for a self taught 24 year old.
+I wasn't certain whether I would succeed.

 Second Sight (detail) Exhibited at the Royal Academy's summer exhibition 2009